MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

   * URLs referenced in this property bag are required to be:
     * Included in the cluster's [callout policy](../management/calloutpolicy.md).
     * In a publicly available location, or provide the necessary credentials, as explained in [storage connection strings](../api/connection-strings/storage-connection-strings.md).
   * The artifacts are made available for the script to consume from a local temporary directory, `.\Temp`.
 The names provided in the property bag are used as the local file names.
-See [Examples](#examples).
+See [Example](#example).
   * For more information, see [Install packages for the R plugin](#install-packages-for-the-r-plugin).

 ## Reserved R variables